Nargis Fakhri gets up close and personal in an exclusive interview

-Nargis Fakhri, who has been a part of this industry for almost five years now, gets candid on competition, link ups, working in the West and more
+Nargis Fakhri, who has been a part of this industry for almost five years now, gets candid in an interview on competition, link ups, working in the West and more

 Unlike many Bollywood celebrities, Nargis Fakhri speaks her mind.
 We met her at a suburban hotel yesterday and she looked elegant in a top and short skirt.
 The actress, who made her debut with Imtiaz Ali's 'Rockstar' (2011), is now gearing up for her next release, 'Azhar' where she essays the role of cricketer Mohammed Azharuddin's second wife Sangeeta Bijlani.
 We ask her some tough questions about her career and personal life and she takes them head on.